 Hailing from Chicago’s renowned Wax Trax!
-Records stable of recording artists, MY LIFE WITH THE THRILL KILL KULT have been conjuring up sonic tales of sex, blasphemy and kitschy horror since 1987.
-The band helped develop the industrial music genre, but they themselves continued to evolve, creating one of the most diverse repertoires in modern music.
-Their sound can be described as electronic rock, heavily influenced by both disco and funk.
-One of their most distinctive characteristics is the use of spoken-word samples lifted from B-movies laced throughout their songs.
-Since debuting, they have released 13 studio albums, and their music has been featured in a variety of films, television/cable shows and soundtracks, all the while making a reputation for themselves as one of the most notorious and controversial cult bands of their generation.
+Records stable of artists, MY LIFE WITH THE THRILL KILL KULT have been conjuring up sonic tales of sex, blasphemy and kitschy horror since 1987.
+The band helped develop the industrial music genre, yet have continued to expand their style, creating one of the most diverse repertoires in modern music.
+Electronic rock, heavily influenced by both disco and funk can best describe their sound, while spoken-word samples lifted from B-movies gives the band their signature mark.
+They have released 14 studio albums, a slew of remix compilations, and have contributed to a variety of soundtracks and film scores, including a cameo performance in the 1994 cult movie classic The Crow.

 Artist Franke Nardiello and musician Marston Daley, two Chicago neighbors who enjoyed late night binges watching trashy exploitation films and horror flicks, wanted to make their own movie to be called “My Life With The Thrill Kill Kult”.
 While the project never came to fruition, they wrote some music to be the accompanying soundtrack.
 Both worked at the Wax Trax record store, and when label founders Jim Nash and Dannie Flesher heard the songs, they were intrigued.
 Using the film title as the name of the band, they released a 3-song EP in early 1988.
 The response was overwhelming, and it was clear fans wanted to hear more.